NoahBRostant/Mundus/readme.md

 ## Contribution

 Your feedback makes Mundus better.
-Share your ideas and suggestions on our [Feedback Page](https://www.mundusapp.com/feedback).
+Share your ideas and suggestions on our Discussions Page.

 ---